elasticio/sugarcrm-component/README.md

 must select the type of object to lookup.

 ## Bulk Create Objects
+Provides a simple interface for quickly creating large amounts of objects.

 #### Input field description
 * **Module** - dropdown list where you should choose the object type to perform bulk create operation.
 E.g. `Cases`.

+#### Metadata description
 * **Objects** - an array of the objects that will be created.
 Example of format [SugarCRM objects](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_9.2/Integration/Web_Services/REST_API/Endpoints/module_POST/)

 Result is an object with a property **result**: `array`.
 It contains the list of newly created objects.

 ## Bulk Update Objects

+Provides a simple interface for quickly updating large amounts of objects.

 #### Input field description
 * **Module** - dropdown list where you should choose the object type to perform bulk update operation.
 E.g. `Cases`.

+#### Metadata description
 * **Massupdate_params** - an object contains `array` of uid's and new values for updated objects.
 Action allows not only update primitive fields but also add or replace values in the lists.
 Please, take a look [SugarCRM Mass Update](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_9.2/Integration/Web_Services/REST_API/Endpoints/moduleMassUpdate_PUT/) documentation for examples.

 Result is an object with the 2 properties: